koustubhmoharir/xtn/spec.md

 ```
 Whitespace is allowed between the key and the opening brace, and between the closing brace and the colon, but not between the braces.
 A newline is required before the key value pairs in the object.
 In this example, the object contains two key value pairs with simple text values, but zero or more key value pairs are allowed and the values could be text, objects or arrays (defined later).

-The closing four dashes terminate the object and are required for termination, except in an array.

 Keys in an object must be unique.
 The same key cannot appear more than once in the same object.

+The closing four dashes terminate the object.

+The contents of a file are the key value pairs in an implicit top-level object.
+This top-level object is not terminated with closing dashes because its opening and closing is implicit.

 Indentation is recommended for readability but is not enforced.